amobin19/GitPractice/README.md

 # GitPractice
-Test and practice for git
+Test and practice for git:
 Created by Ayman Mobin